Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced

-\paragraph{Tactile Sensation} Tactile sensors are hardware devices that obtain tactile information through physical interaction with the environment.
-Tactile information typically attributes such as temperature, vibration, softness, texture, shape, composition and normal \& shear forces~\cite{tiwana2012review}.
-In the context of object pushing, we require normal and shear force features.
-Tactile sensors available from both industry and literature that can generate these features typically make trade-offs between resolution, affordability and sensitivity. \emph{Image-based} tactile sensors\footnote{Such technology includes a camera capturing the deformation of a membrane.}, such as the Optical wave-guide-based sensors \cite{yussof2010sensorization, ohka2005sensing} and marker-based sensors such as the TacTip \cite{winstone2012tactip}, are high-resolution tactile sensors.
-However, they require significant processing \cite{shah2021design}.
+Tactile sensors capture tactile information through physical interaction with the environment, measuring attributes such as temperature, vibration, softness, texture, shape, composition, and normal and shear forces~\cite{tiwana2012review,mandil2023tactile}.
+The technologies include acoustic-based tactile sensor~\cite{parsons2024single,mandil2024acoustic}, magnetic-base~\cite{xelauskin} and image based~\cite{yussof2010sensorization}, just to name afew.
+For object-pushing tasks, normal and shear force features are particularly important.
+Tactile sensors available in industry and literature typically balance resolution, affordability, and sensitivity.